NicholasSLeonard/reading-notes/Class2-Reading-Assignment.md

 A Command Line Interface (CLI) is a way that you can interact with a computer using only commands.
 CLIs can navigate directorys, create files, delete files, and much more.
+Commands are usually entered one at a time, one per line.
+The enter key is then pressed to execute the commands.
 Some common commands are:

  - pwd \- shows your current location